-If you would like a career in graphics or illustration or a related area, then this is the course for you.
-Based within the exciting and vibrant creative industries department, our graphic design & illustration course provides you with the opportunity to build your skills in a variety of areas including design, drawing, print and digital design.
+If you would like a career in graphics or illustration or a related area then this is the course for you.
+Based within the exciting and vibrant creative industries department, our graphic design and illustration course provides you with the opportunity to build your skills in a variety of areas including design, drawing, print and digital design.

 This course can be studied over two years; the UAL Diploma is completed in the first year and the UAL Extended Diploma in the second year.

 Year 2 is a continuation of your studies to a more advanced level.
 You will further develop your skills and techniques and undertake an advanced major project.

 - Industry standard facilities including Macs and PC’s